Designing a Strength Program: Importance of Hip Mobility

 Hip Mobility and Athletic Performance

 The hip joint is anatomically complex and contains over 15 muscles that work together to give the hip a full range of motion.
-Hip flexibility and mobility allows athletes to become more powerful and perform athletic movements efficiently.
+Hip flexibility and mobility allow athletes to become more powerful and perform athletic movements efficiently.
 From powerful dives off the blocks in swimming to jumping over hurdles with greater ease at a track meet, hip mobility enhances athletic performance.
 Having tight hip muscles can impede an athlete's full range of motion.
-Lack of hip mobility also causes athletes to execute lifting exercises incorrectly and put strain on their back muscles.
+Lack of hip mobility also causes athletes to execute lifting exercises incorrectly and put a strain on their back muscles.
 These muscles are susceptible to injury, especially when lifting heavy loads.
-Thus, improving hip mobility will not only increase athletic performance, but can also help prevent lower back pain or injury and boost explosive movements.
+Thus, improving hip mobility will not only increase athletic performance but can also help prevent lower back pain or injury and boost explosive movements.

 Improving Hip Mobility

 Coaches should implement a few hip mobility stretches and exercises when designing a strength program.
 Foam rolling hip flexors and other leg muscles is a simple and easy way for athletes to release tension and encourage hip mobility.
-To learn more check out this article on foam rolling.
-Here are a series of exercises to incorporate when designing a strength program that will enhance flexibility and hip mobility for athletes.

 Hip Flexor Stretch

 Sitting for lengthy periods of time contributes to a lack of hip mobility due to tight hip muscles, especially the hip-flexors.
 Designing a strength program with simple hip mobility stretches and exercises such as foam rolling or the scorpion stretch are great ways to release this tension.
 Working hard in the weight room and spending extra time enhancing hip mobility will optimize athletic performance.
 To learn more about designing a strength program that is sport-specific and periodized check out this article.